PySangamam/website/_posts/2018-09-06-checklist.md

 GC.

 If you are not familiar with IITM, then entering the campus from the front gate is the easiest way to locate the venue.
-We will be providing you with a few phone nos. that you can call up, in case you get stuck.
+You can call us at the following phone nos., in case you get stuck.

+  * Vijay Kumar B. 9444108438

-Sufficient car and bike parking is available at the venue (near IC&SR).
+Please be noted that, sufficient car and bike parking is available at the venue (near IC&SR).